-By going through the path on the left, you will see some picnic tables and, at the end of the path, you will find the Miradouro da Pedra dos Estorninhos, where you can gaze at the sea, the beach and the pool.
+By going through the path on the left, you will see some picnic tables and, at the end of the path, you will find the viewpoint Miradouro da Pedra dos Estorninhos, where you can admire the sea, the beach and the pool.

-To visit the waterfall you have to go through the path behind the house (opposite to the sea).
-If you visit the 40 metre waterfall in the summer (like I have) you will be disappointed because there was no water.
+To visit the waterfall, you have to cross the path behind the house (opposite to the sea).
+If you visit the 40-metre high waterfall in the summer (like I have) you will be disappointed because you won’t see much water falling down.